-Target date funds are a great way for investors to gain exposure to retirement investments which match the risk-tolerance best-suited to where they are in their careers.
+Target date funds are a great way for investors to gain exposure to investments which match the risk-tolerance best-suited to where they are in their careers.
 The funds allow investors to:

 - accumulate higher-risk/higher-return retirement assets early in their careers